jlprince21/card_catalog/README.md

 `.env` configuration setting include:

-1. DATABASE_URL - PostgreSQL connection string.
+1. DIRECTORY_TO_SCAN - root directory location to start scanning files from.
-2. DIRECTORY_TO_SCAN - root directory location to start scanning files from.
+2. SQLITE_CONNECTION - path where SQLite database file will be read/write from.

 # More

-See `documentation` folder for more information including how to host a PostgreSQL database setup with pgAdmin compatible with this project.
+See `documentation` folder for more information.

 # License